-Develop Concrete Policies and resources for kinship and foster families that increase placement stability and decrease placement disruption, dissolved adoptions and reliance on group care.
+Develop concrete policies and resources for kinship and foster families that increase placement stability and decrease placement disruption, dissolved adoptions and reliance on group care.

 Youth need stability and safe and secure placements to thrive.
-Too often we were removed from our homes and not placed with family, but new families, or group homes where we faced more trauma, abuse, and other unsafe conditions.
+Too often we were removed from our homes and not placed with our family, but with new families or in group homes where we faced more trauma, abuse, and other unsafe conditions.
 This should never happen when children and youth are placed in the state's care.
-Priority should be made for kinship care, with connections to resources and supports to support the transition.
-If youth must go into a new foster home, these resources should also be provided so we do not have to go through so many traumatizing transitions moving from new home to new home.
+Kinship care should be prioritized and paired with connections to resources and transition supports.
+If youth must go into a new foster home, these resources should also be provided so we do not have to go through so many traumatizing transitions moving from one new home to another.